adameza/FadeFinder/README.md

 # FadeFinder

-- After you pull run `npm install` in /react-frontend
+- After you pull run `npm install` in /react-frontend and /expressjs-backend

-- The only urls we have right now are "http://localhost:3000/customerlogin" and "http://localhost:3000/barberlogin"
+- Run `npm start` in /react-frontend to start the frontend and in /expressjs-backend to start the backend

 - Style guide used: React/JavaScript (airbnb)